brickfrog/notes.justin.vc/content/main/ankigen.md

 #### More Experiments with Chain/Analysis of Thought {#more-experiments-with-chain-analysis-of-thought}

-Now that we know it's simple to chain prompts in gptel, let's try using it for the initial part of my idea.
+Now that we know it's simple to chain prompts in gptel, let's try using it for the initial part of my idea.[^fn:3]

+Maybe let's try it in Python just for ease..

 </div>